 It is today one year ago since I started developing the World Dumbination game.
 I had the idea for the theme and story of the game when I was trying to go to bed early to get some sleep.
-I had to wake up 4 in the night to traveling all the way to Ecuador, where I was going to compete in the Paragliding World Cup.
+I had to wake up 4 in the night to traveling all the way to Ecuador, where I was competing in the Paragliding World Cup.
 Instead of sleeping I started thinking of world politics and leaders that acted like small children.
-This was when Donald and Kim argued of which one that had the biggest nuclear button, and many more things was happening.
+This was when Donald Trump and Kim Un-Jong argued of which one that had the biggest nuclear button, and many more things was happening.
 I thought someone should make a fun board game about this situation.
-I quickly understood that this should be me when the title World Dumbination suddenly appeared in my head.
-I also got the idea to how these leaders could be the only leaders left on earth, making up a story where aliens travel to earth to “rescue” the smart people from the unavoidable future of our planet…
+I quickly understood that this should be me when the game title World Dumbination suddenly appeared in my head.
+I also got the idea to how these leaders could be the only leaders left on earth, making up a story where aliens travel to earth to “rescue” the “smart” people from the unavoidable future of our planet…

 Back in my office 3 weeks later I checked out the geographical placement of what i believe was the worse leaders in the world.
 I knew I had a game going on when the leaders were perfectly spread around the world.
 Unfortunate for me, Mugabe (that was supposed to sit and play with his golden Rolls Royce toy car on the cover) was stepping down as president of Zimbabwe.
 So I had to replace him with Erdogan that just had stepped into the spotlight tearing the evolution theory from the schoolbooks in Turkey.